kubernetes/kubernetes/docs/proposals/pod-troubleshooting.md

 For *debug containers* we need only amend `computePodContainerChanges()` to ignore containers labeled as debug.

-Additional implementation details, including prerequisites, are detailed in Implementation Plan below.
+Implementation details are in the Implementation Plan section.

+## Requirements Analysis

+Many people have proposed alternate solutions to this problem.
+This section discusses how the proposed solution meets all of the stated requirements and is intended to contrast the alternatives listed below.

+**Troubleshoot arbitrary running containers with minimal prior configuration.**
+This solution requires no prior configuration.

+**Access to all pod namespaces and the file systems of individual containers.**
+This solution runs a container in the shared pod namespaces.
+It relies on the behavior of /proc/<pid>/root (and therefore shared PID namespace) to provide access to filesystems of individual containers.

+**Fetch troubleshooting utilities at debug time**.
+This solution use normal container image distribution mechanisms to fetch images when the debug command is run.

+**Respect admission restrictions.** TODO(verb): this is not currently addressed

+**Allow introspection of pod state using existing tools**.
+The list of `DebugContainerStatuses` is never truncated.
+If a debug container has run in this pod it will appear here.

+**Support arbitrary runtimes via the CRI**.
+This proposal is implemented entirely in the kubelet runtime manager and requires no changes in the individual runtimes.

+**Have an excellent user experience**.
+This solution is conceptually straightforward and surfaced in a single `kubectl` command that "runs a thing in a pod".
+Debug tools are distributed by container image, which is already well understood by users.
+There is no automatic copying of files or hidden paths.

+By using container images, users are empowered to create custom debug images.
+Available images can be restricted by admission policy.
+Some examples of possible debug images:

+*   A script that automatically gathers a debugging snapshot and uploads it to a cloud storage bucket before killing the pod.
+*   An image with a shell modified to log every statement to an audit API.

+**Require no direct access to the node.** This solution uses the standard streaming API.

+**Have no inherent side effects to the running container image.** The target pod is not modified by default, but resources used by the debug container will be billed to the pod's cgroup, which means it could be evicted.
+A future improvement could be to decrease the likelihood of eviction when there's an active debug container.

 ## Implementation Plan

-Functionality of `kubectl debug` will improve across multiple releases as features are implemented, culminating in the ability to add a troubleshooting container to a running pod.
-The following steps should be implemented serially as independent changes.

 ### Copy Debug Implementation

-The first phase of `kubectl debug` can be implemented entirely in kubectl as a command that fetches the config of a current pod, modifies it, and creates a new pod.
+The changes to `kubectl run` can be implemented entirely client-side as a command that fetches the config of a current pod, modifies it, and creates a new pod.
 This is automating the following manual workflow:

-1.  `kubectl get -o yaml --export pod *pod-name* > pod.yaml`
+1.  <code>kubectl get -o yaml --export pod <em>pod-name</em> > pod.yaml</code>
-1. Remove `status` from `pod.yaml` and strip all values from `metadata`
+1. Remove <code>status</code> from <code>pod.yaml</code> and strip all values
+    from <code>metadata</code>
-1. Add a `metadata.name`
+1. Add a <code>metadata.name</code>
-1. Modify `spec` to suit debugging needs (e.g. change `command` to `sh`)
+1. Modify <code>spec</code> to suit debugging needs (e.g. change
+    <code>command</code> to <code>sh</code>)
-1.  `kubectl create -f pod.yaml`
+1.  <code>kubectl create -f pod.yaml</code>
-1.  `kubectl attach -it pod-copy-name`
+1.  <code>kubectl attach -it pod-copy-name</code>

 ### Related Features

-*Running debug* doesn't depend on other features, but other features are required to realize full troubleshooting functionality.
+*Running Debug* doesn't depend on other features, but other features are required to realize full troubleshooting functionality.

 #### Shared PID Namespace